intel/gits/doc/Config/gits_config_options.md

 - `RestoreIndexedTexturesWA` - Windows only; If enabled, textures, whose format is GL_COLOR_INDEX and internal format is GL_RGBA, are restored with glGetTexImage as being of GL_RGBA format.

-### Performance

-- `Benchmark` - Causes GITS to produce csv file with system clock times of each frame.

 ### Images

 - `DumpScreenshots` - Rangespec with frames to be captured during the recording.